Glossary

 [suh-veer] [kron-ik] [noo-mohn-yuh]

-Chronic inflammation of the lungs with congestion that lasts for a long time
+Infection in the lungs with inflammation and congestion that lasts for a long time

 Specialist